 Ultimate Doner Kebab

 The ultimate, homemade doner kebab.
-Recreate this delicious recipe at home, using ingredients that
+Recreate this delicious recipe at home, using fresh ingredients and spices

 - 500 g Lamb mince Can also use beef/turkey/chicken